EStrahl/gaikpy/README.md

 # Use other robots

 Using other robots is very easy, if you have a URDF model of the robot at hand.
 Just take the URDF model and list the joints and links of your active chain until the end effector.
-Just adapt the NICO example ./examples/visualise_NICO.py o see how it works.
+Just adapt the demo.py or the NICO example ./examples/visualise_NICO.py to see how it works.
-We will integrate other robots by efault in the future.
+We will integrate other robots by default in the future.

 # License